robinrendle/robinrendle.com/_posts/link-in-bio-is-a-slow-knife.md

 ---
 title: “Link in Bio” is a Slow Knife
 date: 2019-12-13 14:48:49
-tags:
-- social networks
-- Instagram
-- hyperlinks
 extract: Anil Dash on hyperlinks and social networks.
 country: California
 city: San Francisco
-categories:
+tags:
-  - design
+  - link
 ---

 Anil Dash writing about how Instagram is controlling behavior by [limiting the use of hyperlinks](https://anildash.com/2019/12/10/link-in-bio-is-how-they-tried-to-kill-the-web/):